Inchicore railway works

 Inchicore railway works, also known locally as 'Inchicore' or 'The Works', was founded by the Great Southern and Western Railway in 1846 and emerged to become the major engineering centre for railways in Ireland.
 Located c.
 3 km west of Dublin city centre, the works cover an area of approximately 73 acres.

 The works are responsible for the overhaul, repair, servicing, spraying and washing of locomotives and rolling stock.
-In the past, the manufacture, assembly and rebuild of locomotives and rolling stock has been performed at Inchicore.
+In the past, the manufacture, assembly and rebuild of locomotives and rolling stock have been performed at Inchicore.

 History

-When the works was opened in 1846, there were a total of 39 employed at the facility.
+When the works were opened in 1846, there were a total of 39 people employed at the facility.
 The locomotive erecting shop had 18 pits on one side and 16 on the other.
 By 1886, the works had expanded to 52 acres.
-In 1934 the erecting shop was replaced by a building with through roads.
-In 1976 the works employed over one thousand people and was 72 acres in size.
+In 1934 the erecting shop was replaced by a building with roads.
+In 1976 the works employed over one thousand people and were 72 acres in size.

 Site

 The works are situated alongside and to the south of the Dublin to Cork main line about 3 km out of Heuston (formerly Kingsbridge) station.
 The line also serves Waterford, Limerick, Athlone, Galway and Ballina.
 The Dublin to Belfast, Sligo and Wexford lines and North Wall complex can be reached via a link line near Heuston station.

-Besides the works which are used for overhaul and heavy repairs the site also contains a depot for the regular maintenance of locomotives and carriages.
+Besides the works which are used for overhauls and heavy repairs the site also contains a depot for the regular maintenance of locomotives and carriages.

 A small stream, sometimes known as the "Creosote Stream" owing to pollutants from the works in earlier times, rises west of the works, runs through the site, and joins the River Liffey close to the Irish National War Memorial Gardens.
 The stream divides into various branches which flow beneath the railway works.
 The outdoor lavatories of the railway works were previously placed directly above one of these watercourses.